terrykwon/SendBird-JavaScript/web-widget/README.md

 ## [Demo](https://sample.sendbird.com/widget/)

-You can try out the demo from the link here.
+You can try out a live demo from the link here.

 ## Setup